What Is The Little Buddy Heater?

 I store the 1 lb propane tank outside when not in use.

-The entire thing is really lightweight too, you could easily put it in a backpack to take with you on hunting or ice fishing trips.
+The entire thing is really lightweight too.
+It can easily put it in a backpack to take on hunting or ice fishing trips.

 Little Buddy Heater Pros & Cons